 By Beth Buehler

-Palisade meeting facilities and event venues are one of Colorado’s western slope destinations for meetings and events you might not be familiar with.
+Palisade is one of Colorado’s western slope destinations for meetings and events you might not be familiar with.
 It’s a small community of just over 2,700 full-time residents but is sure to capture the hearts of planners and attendees alike with scenic splendor, outdoor activities and prime location in the heart of the state’s wine and orchard country.